kapawlak/temp_lab_host/Courses/345/3L/xlab2.md

 If you were to measure the length of a table and say report that the length is $1.4528762$ m long, you would be indicating that you know the length of the table to smaller than a bacteria cell.
 :::

-Thus when we report our values we must thoughtful about how many digits we use.
+Thus when we report our values we must be thoughtful about how many digits we use.
 The digits that we report are known as **significant figures** or **sig figs** for short.
-If you are unfamiliar with how to determine the number of sig figs in a value please see the Sig
+If you are unfamiliar with how to determine the number of sig figs in a value please see the [Significant Figures](?linkfile=references#part4) portion of the reference material.

 :::Exercise (sigfigs|2 Points)
 Determine the number of significant figures in the following values: